AKDGGS/gmcwebapp/README.md

 ## Development
 Development requires a minimum of Go 1.16 as go:embed is used extensively.
 Building is as simple as `go build` in the project directory.
-For developers it is recommended to start the application on Linux from the project directory with `while true; do ./gmc start -assets assets -s; done` - this will enable dynamic reloading of HTML, CSS, templates, and queries, while also automatically restarting the application on recompilation.
+For developers it is recommended to configure `auto_shutdown` to true, and to start the application (on Linux) from the project directory with `while true; do ./gmc -assets assets start; done` - this will enable dynamic reloading of HTML, CSS, templates, and queries, while also automatically restarting the application on recompilation.